JCMSK/guidelines-obsolete/README.md

 # Coding Guidelines
-The following guidelines are higly-recommended suggestions to make our code consistent across various pipelines
+The following guidelines are highly-recommended suggestions to make our code consistent across various pipelines

 “Code is read much more often than it is written.” - Guido van Rossum (founder of Python) *Simplicity* is the main principle when writing code.